Joint Value Estimation and Bidding in Repeated First-Price Auctions: Introduction

-However, another important challenge in FPAs often overlooked by the existing literature is the estimation of the actual value of an impression (or advertising slot).
-In practice, this value is determined by the difference between two potential outcomes—commonly clicks or conversion rates—when the auction is won versus lost.
+Meanwhile, another important challenge in FPAs is the estimation of the actual value of an ad impression (i.e. advertising slot).
+In the above line of literature, this task of value estimation is assumed to be independent of bidding, so that a black-box access to these value estimates can be assumed.
+In practice, however, this value depends on bidding outcomes as it is the difference between two potential outcomes, commonly clicks or conversion rates, when the auction is won versus lost.
 As shown in \cref{fig:FPA}, an advertiser can observe the outcome of winning the advertising slot when he/she wins the auction, and the outcome of doing nothing when losing the auction; the value of the advertising slot is the difference between these two potential outcomes.
-Consequently, as \cite{waisman2024online} observes, the problem of value estimation can be framed as a specific instance of causal inference, where the target quantity is the treatment effect, and the treatment is determined by the bidding outcome.
-This introduces the following challenges: \begin{itemize} \item First, as in all causal inference problems, only one potential outcome is observable for each subject, making direct estimation of the treatment effect inherently difficult. \item Second, unique to bidding in FPAs, the treatment (winning or losing the auction) is determined by the bidding strategy, which, in turn, depends on the current estimate of the actual value.
-This interdependence complicates both the estimation and the bidding process. \end{itemize}
+Consequently, as \citep{waisman2024online} observes, the problem of value estimation can be framed as a specific instance of causal inference, where the target quantity is the treatment effect, and the treatment is determined by the bidding outcome.
+This introduces the following challenges: \begin{itemize} \item First, as in all causal inference problems, only one potential outcome is observable for each subject, making direct estimation of the treatment effect inherently difficult. \item Second, unique to bidding in FPAs, the treatment (winning or losing the auction) is determined by the bidding strategy, which, in turn, depends on past outcomes and the current estimate of the actual value.
+This interdependence complicates both the estimation and the bidding process, and this is a structure overlooked by the existing literature. \end{itemize}